pilotguiye/spanish-verb-wheel/README.md

 ## GitHub Pages

+This site is live at **https://pilotguiye.github.io/spanish-verb-wheel/**

-Upload these files to a public GitHub repository, then enable GitHub Pages from the repository settings.
+To host your own copy, upload these files to a public GitHub repository, then enable GitHub Pages from the repository settings.